CARING COUNSELORS WORK HERE

 Adrienne Hone is originally from Heber City, Utah, and she received her bachelor’s degree from Utah Valley University in Family Science.
-She is currently a master’s student at Utah Valley University.
+She is currently a master’s student at Utah Valley University and an intern therapist.
 She has a background in crisis situations and behavioral therapy with children and teens, as well as individuals with disabilities.
 In 2017, she worked at Provo Canyon School where she saw the need for mental health among adolescents and their families, and also has an interest in doing premarital counseling, as well as helping families adjust during major changes such as divorce, separation, grief, and loss.
 She believes in healing for couples, individuals, and families, and in her free time she enjoys singing, playing sports, writing, and spending time with family.

 Brendan Ewell - MFT-I

 Brendan Ewell is a Utah native currently residing in Pleasant Grove.
 He received his Bachelor’s degree in Psychology from Utah Valley University and has also completed a Master’s in Human Resources from Utah State University.
 Brendan is an intern therapist and is currently completing his Master’s in Marriage and Family Therapy at Utah Valley University where he also functions as an adjunct professor teaching Psychology.